All Neat in Black Stockings

-All Neat in Black Stockings is a 1969 British comedy film directed by Christopher Morahan and starring Victor Henry, Susan George and Jack Shepherd.
-Based on a novel by Jane Gaskell, its plot follows an easygoing window cleaner called 'Ginger' who falls in love with a woman he meets in Swinging London.
-The film is in the British New Wave tradition and shows the blue collar working man lifestyle.
-The film is a 1960s time capsule of cars, dress and dancing (even Old Spice cologne and Pepsi bottles).
+All Neat in Black Stockings is a 1969 British comedy-drama directed by Christopher Morahan and starring Victor Henry, Susan George and Jack Shepherd.
+The screenplay was by Jane Gaskell and Hugh Whitemore based on Gaskell's 1966 novel of the same title.
+An easygoing window cleaner who falls in love with a woman he meets in Swinging London.

+The movie was the sole lead role for Victor Henry, an acclaimed stage actor who went into a coma in 1972 after a traffic accident, and remained in it until his death in 1985.